 - a.
-Sample the northern Gulf with Southeast Area Monitoring and Assessment Program (SEAMAP) standard trawl sampling gear to determine the abundance and distribution of benthic fauna.
-Transmit information weekly, via email, for real time reports of catch rates of penaeid species. - b.
+Sample the northern Gulf of Mexico with Southeast Area Monitoring and Assessment Program (SEAMAP) standard trawl sampling gear to determine the abundance and distribution of benthic fauna. - b.
 Collect size measurements to determine population size structures. - c.
-Record profiles through the water column of temperature, salinity, fluorescence, dissolved oxygen, and turbidity using a Conductivity/Temperature/Depth (CTD) unit at SEAMAP stations.
-Transmit data every 3 days to the NOAA National Coastal Data Development Center at Stennis Space Center, Mississippi and other researchers to map the hypoxic zone. - d.
-Collect water samples daily and perform dissolved oxygen tests using benchtop Winkler titrations and an Orion 3 Star Portable D.O. meter. - e.
-Assess the occurrence, abundance and geographical distribution of the early life stages of ichthyoplankton using a bongo frame fitted with a 0.335 mm net and a neuston frame fitted with a 0.950 mm net at selected SEAMAP stations.
+Record profiles through the water column of temperature, salinity, fluorescence, dissolved oxygen, and turbidity using a Conductivity/Temperature/Depth (CTD) unit at SEAMAP stations. - d.
+Collect water samples daily and perform benchtop dissolved oxygen tests using a Orion 3 Star Portable D.O. meter. - e.
+Assess the occurrence, abundance and geographical distribution of the early life stages of ichthyoplankton in the sampling using a bongo frame fitted with a 0.335 mm net and a neuston frame fitted with a 0.950 mm net at selected SEAMAP stations.